 Oslo, Norway Photo Slideshow:

-Concurrent to its peace programming in London, Japan Institute hosted a patron tour including Portland Japanese Garden Board Members, donors, and partners to experience more programs and build the relationships that will help advance our mission of inspiring harmony and peace.
+Concurrent to its peace programming in London in December of 2023, Japan Institute hosted a patron tour including Portland Japanese Garden Board Members, donors, and partners to experience more programs and build the relationships that will help advance our mission of inspiring harmony and peace.
 At the conclusion of the London Peace Symposium, the patron tour continued to Oslo, Norway.
 There, both Japan Institute staff and their fellow travelers visited the Nobel Peace Center and attended events highlighted by the Nobel Peace Prize Award ceremony held on December 10.
 Below is a collection photos of the events and gatherings that took place in Norway.

 Collaborative Programs with International Cultural Organizations